0xricksanchez/AFL_Runner/README.md

 ![AFL_Runner cov](img/cov.gif)

+_Note_: IFF you ran the AFLR demo campaign for a while you can run `cargo make afl_coverage` to run the coverage collection as shown above.

 ## Contributing 🤝

 Contributions are welcome!
 Please feel free to submit a pull request or open an issue for any bugs, feature requests, or improvements.